-Call of Duty: Black Ops Cold War is NPD’s 20th best-selling game ever
+Call of Duty: Black Ops — Cold War is NPD’s 20th best-selling game ever

 NPD has tracked game sales since the 1990s.

 Call of Duty’s ongoing success is crucial to Activision, which shows now sign of slowing up the annual release cycle for the franchise.
 And while the popularity of the shooter series has ebbed and flowed, it has never slid from its position near the top of the sales charts.
-And Black Ops Cold War’s blazing sales suggest it is once again picking up momentum.
+And Black Ops: Cold War’s blazing sales suggest it is once again picking up momentum.
 Especially after Activision reported that Call of Duty had its best year ever in 2020.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: